fengzhenqiong/Sky.Class.js/README.md

 # Sky.Class.js
 This is a simple single (prototype) inheritance javascript framework
 # Usage
-It's really simple to use it, just add the Sky.Class.js file reference, and then use it like:<br />
+It's really simple to use, just add the Sky.Class.js file reference, and then use it like:<br />

 ```JavaScript
 var cls = new Class(/*parentClass, mixins...*/);